-As noted in Table 2, total revenues for FYE 2023 increased significantly over the prior year, primarily due to the state grant revenue earned during the fiscal year for the Governance and Electricity Services Study for the Imperial Irrigation District.
-It should be noted however that this revenue is offset by the expenditures incurred for the grant project during the fiscal year.
-The Local Agency Apportionment revenue reflects a 14% increase over the previous fiscal year, while fee revenue which can be highly variable, exhibited a 36% decrease from the previous year.
-However, interest on investments increased by 363% over the previous fiscal year.
+As noted in Table 2, total revenues for FYE 2024 decreased slightly over the prior year, primarily due to the remaining state grant revenue earned during the fiscal year for the Governance and Electricity Services Study for the Imperial Irrigation District.
+It should be noted however that this revenue is equally offset by the expenditures

+The Local Agency Apportionment revenue reflects a 5.3% increase over the previous fiscal year, while fee revenue which can be highly variable, exhibited a 10.5% increase from the previous year.
+Interest on investments increased by 217% over the previous fiscal year as a result of significant positive rates of return in the investment pool..
 The difference between budgeted expenditures and reserve allocations, and the sum of budgeted fee revenue, prior year carryover and interest income determines the Local Agency Apportionment.
 Expenditures reported in the Statement of Activities are reflective of overall expenditures and contributions to the reserve accounts.